LucasXu0/document/AppFlowy Editor Design Document 176138eeaa3e4fde9298db9c2363da00.md

 }
 ```

-Definition of TextNode in Dart.
+While this is an xample definition of a `TextNode` in Dart.

 ```dart
 class TextNode extends Node {